ericciepiela/Tkinter-Calculator-GUI-IA-4/README.md

-# Calculator & Sales Tracker
+# Tkinter GUI Calculator

 ## Overview
-This project is part of my MIS GitHub Portfolio
+This project is part of my MIS GitHub Portfolio (Assignment 8).

 ## Description
-This repository includes two programs:
-1. A basic Python calculator using operators.
-2. A sales tracker that calculates totals and revenue based on user entries.
+A fully working calculator built using Python's Tkinter GUI library, featuring buttons, input field, and real-time math operations.

 ## Tools & Skills Used
 - Python
-- Operators
+- Tkinter GUI
-- Input handling
+- Event handling
-- Basic data processing

 ## How It Works
-The calculator performs basic math operations.
-The sales tracker asks for quantity, price, or totals and outputs calculated results.
+Users press buttons to enter numbers and operations, and the calculator displays results inside the GUI window.

 ## Files Included
-- calculator.py
-- sales_tracker.py
+- main.py
 - README

 ## What I Learned
-I learned how to perform calculations using Python logic.
+I learned the basics of building GUIs using Tkinter.